 The team consists of up to 7 volunteers, including two St John Ambulance members, a dedicated security member and a Paramedic.
 The SOS Bus is in radio contact with the Police, Ambulance Service, CCTV and local pubs and nightclubs via the Siren digital radio system.

 *The SOS Bus is run by volunteers and on rare occasions we are unable to offer a full service.

 How to support the work of the SOS Bus

 DONATE securely online via CAF Donate.

 VOLUNTEER If you would like to be part of the SOS Bus team, get in touch.
-We are looking for new drivers and shift leaders, as well as people who are happy to get involved with maintenance, cleaning and promotion.
+We are looking for new volunteers to help us provide a safe space in the centre of Norwich on Friday and Saturday nights, as well as people who are happy to get involved with maintenance, cleaning and promotion.

 For more information about our work, our partners and funders, go to our dedicated SOS Bus website.